List of EastEnders characters introduced in 2025

 EastEnders is a BBC soap opera that first aired on 19 February 1985.
-This is a list of characters that have or will debut in 2025.
-All characters before February are introduced by the show's executive producer, Chris Clenshaw, with the remainder to be introduced by future executive producer Ben Wadey.
+This is a list of characters that debuted in 2025.
+All characters before February were introduced by the show's former executive producer, Chris Clenshaw, with the remainder introduced by Ben Wadey, who took over Clenshaw's position.
 Councillor Barker (Iain Fletcher) made his debut in January 2025.
-Julia, the daughter of Sonia Fowler (Natalie Cassidy) and Reiss Colwell (Jonny Freeman), was born in February.
-Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray) first appear in March alongside returning Vicki Fowler.
+Julia, the daughter of Sonia Fowler (Natalie Cassidy) and Reiss Colwell (Jonny Freeman), is born in February.
+Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray) first appear in March alongside returning character Vicki Fowler (Alice Haig).
 Terry Cant (Glen Davies), Sonia's father, arrives in April.
+In May, Jimmy Beale is born to Lauren Branning (Jacqueline Jossa) and Peter Beale (Thomas Law).
+Drug dealer Tobias "Okie" Okyere (Aayan Ibikunle Shoderu) arrives in July, as well as thug Fat Mike (Tai Hilferink).

+Twins Josh Goodwin (Joshua Vaughan) and Jasmine Fisher (Indeyarna Donaldson-Holness) debuted in September as the estranged children of Zoe Slater (Michelle Ryan) and Anthony Trueman (Nicholas Bailey).
+Demi (Lucy Edington-Brown) also appears in September as a mother attending the same baby sensory class as Peter.
+In October, Tim Walton (Tom Ratcliffe) arrives as an ex-client of Johnny Carter's (Charlie Suff), as well as Mini Mo, a cat owned by Zoe.
+Norma Unwin (Jessica Turner) appears in November as the mother of Eve Panesar-Unwin (Heather Peace).
 Additionally, several other characters appear throughout the year.

 Councillor Barker

 Councillor Donald Barker, played by Iain Fletcher, made his first appearance on 21 January 2025 in a guest capacity.
 Fletcher had previously appeared in another British long-running serial, The Bill.
 Councillor Barker is introduced as part of a storyline regarding Walford residents fighting to keep Bridge Street Market open, as he is trying to scale back the market.
 EastEnders spoilers revealed that Martin Fowler (James Bye) arranges a meeting with Councillor Barker and is stressed when it is brought forward, so he gets support from his girlfriend Ruby Allen (Louisa Lytton).
 Steven Murphy from Inside Soap teased that Ruby's initial meeting with the Councillor would not go as well as she hoped due to the pair getting into a big argument.
 Following this, Ruby tries to make things right and attempts to carry out an "ambitious plan" with Mr Barker after running into him at the Minute Mart.
 Lewis Knight from Radio Times believed that it was obvious that Ruby is trying to impress Martin with the plan as she is insecure about his relationship with his former wife Stacey Slater (Lacey Turner).
 Knight also described Councillor Barker as "antagonistic".